oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 #          # Need at least only one fail for this to be a problem
 #          failureThreshold: 1
 ```
-Remove the # (and only the #, not spaces or anything else) and save the file.
-The ReadinessProbe section should look like this
+- Remove the # (and only the #, not spaces or anything else) and save the file.

+The ReadinessProbe section should now look like this :

 ```
        # This checks if the pod is ready to process requests